 An alternative to a waterfall model is the so-called iterative and incremental development (IID).

-The IID model assumes a breakdown of the project lifecycle into a series of iterations, each of which resembles a "mini project", including all development processes to the creation of smaller fragments of functionality, compared to the project as a whole.
+The IID model assumes a breakdown of the project lifecycle into a series of iterations, each of which resembles a "

 The goal of each iteration is to get a working version of the software system, including functionality.
 The final output contains all the required functionality of the product.
 Thus, with the completion of each iteration, the product evolves one step further.